 ExtremeAnalytics licensing is enforced through Extreme Management Center.
-The capacity allowed by each license is applied to the entire deployment and is calculated by adding together the usage numbers for each individual Application Analytics engine in the deployment.
+The capacity allowed by each license is applied to the entire deployment and is calculated by adding together the usage numbers for each unique end-system or by adding together the flow rates for each ExtremeAnalytics engine in the deployment, depending on which license is being used.
 The capacity is checked on a continual basis.
-If the flow rate capacity is exceeded, an event is logged in the ExtremeAnalytics event log and a notification is displayed at the bottom of the Extreme Management Center screen.
-If the flow client capacity is exceeded when using an NMS-ADV license, the client data for the clients beyond the capacity is not persisted.

-NOTE: The Max End-Systems field in the Application Analytics Engine Advanced Configuration panel allows you to limit the clients from a single Application Analytics engine persisted in the Extreme Management Center database.
+NOTE: The Max End-Systems field in the ExtremeAnalytics Engine Advanced Configuration panel allows you to limit the end-systems from a single ExtremeAnalytics engine persisted in the Extreme Management Center database.
 This limits the amount of data stored on one engine.